luau-lang/luau/docs/_posts/2022-01-27-luau-recap-january-2022.md

 ## New APIs

 We have brought in the [`coroutine.close`](https://luau-lang.org/library#coroutine-library) function from Lua 5.4.
 It accepts a suspended coroutine and marks it as non-runnable.
+In Roblox, this can be useful in combination with `task.defer` to implement cancellation.

 ## REPL improvements